Efficient multi port-based teleportation schemes: Summary of the main results

 We also construct set of projectors on irreducible blocks of the algebra $\mathcal{A}_n^{(k)}(d)$ in the maximal ideal $\mathcal{M}$, see Definition~\ref{efy} and Lemma~\ref{efy2}. \item In the considered basis we find {\it matrix elements} of the basic objects for our study - namely, the permutation operators partially transposed on $k$ systems belonging to maximal ideal $\mathcal{M}$, as well as those permutation operators, that are not affected by partial transpose (Lemma~\ref{Vel}).
 Our matrix elements are analogues of matrix elements $\phi_{ij}^\lambda(\sigma)$ of irreps of $S(n)$ in Young-Yamanouchi basis.
 They are connected with the parameters describing irreps of the symmetric groups $S(n)$ and $S(n-2k)$.
 This is non-trivial extension of the tools used in the Schur-Weyl duality to the case when one has to deal with symmetry of a different type (partial symmetry)- $U^{\otimes(n-k)}\otimes \overline{U}^{\otimes k}$, where the existing tools cannot be applied straightforwardly.
 It was possible by introducing notion of partially irreducible representations, involving concept of the induced representation and properties of subgroups.
 These tools allow us for effective calculations of compositions and partial traces of operators exhibiting partial symmetries, see for example Lemma~\ref{A1}, Lemma~\ref{A2} or Lemma~\ref{simple}, and surely they will find applications far beyond MPBT protocols. \end{enumerate} {\bf Results concerning multi-port based teleportation:} \begin{enumerate}[1)] \item We investigate multi-port based teleportation schemes by identifying all their symmetries and present their connection with the algebra $\mathcal{A}_n^{(k)}(d)$, so in fact with matrix representations of the Walled Brauer Algebra.
 We describe two variants, deterministic and probabilistic one.
 In particular, we show explicitly how operators, like signal states and measurements, encoding the performance of MPBT decompose in terms of partially transposed permutation operators (Sections~\ref{interest},~\ref{sym}). \item Next, having construction of the irreducible basis in the maximal ideal $\mathcal{M}$ of the algebra $\mathcal{A}_n^{(k)}(d)$ we prove Theorem~\ref{kPBTmat} and Theorem~\ref{eig_dec_rho}.
 In particular these results show that the MPBT operator encoding properties of our protocols is diagonal in projectors onto irreps of the algebra $\mathcal{A}_n^{(k)}(d)$ which are known thanks to the first part of the paper.
 It is important to stress here that adaptation of the pre-existing tools like the Schur-Weyl duality and the dual representation to $\overline{U}$, which led to re-computation of some known results in PBT~\cite{majenz}, when $k=1$, are not enough here.
-It is due to the fact that to obtain all the results one must have an orthogonal irreducible operator basis in every irreducible sector of the underlying algebra which has been not known previously. \item In the deterministic case we prove Theorem~\ref{Fthm} in which we present an explicit expression for entanglement fidelity $F$ of the protocol, when parties share $N=n-k$ maximally entangled states of dimension $d$ each, and use square-root measurements: \be F=\frac{1}{d^{N+2k}}\sum_{\alpha \vdash N-k}\left(\sum_{\mu\in\alpha}m_{\mu/\alpha} \sqrt{m_{\mu}d_{\mu}}\right)^2, \ee where $m_{\mu},d_{\mu}$ denote multiplicity and dimension of irreducible representations of $S(N)$ respectively in the Schur-Weyl duality, and $m_{\mu/\alpha}$ denotes number of paths on reduced Young's lattice in which diagram $\mu$ can be obtained from diagram $\alpha$ by adding $k$ boxes.
-The efficiency of the new deterministic protocol compared with deterministic PBT when teleporting a composite system is depicted in Figure~\ref{fig:test2}.
-In this case, we perform significantly better even than the optimal PBT.
+It is due to the fact that to obtain all the results one must have an orthogonal irreducible operator basis in every irreducible sector of the underlying algebra which has been not known previously. \item In the deterministic case we prove Theorem~\ref{Fthm} in which we present an explicit expression for entanglement fidelity $F$ of the protocol, when parties share $N=n-k$ maximally entangled states of dimension $d$ each, and use square-root measurements: